juzoff/CIND-820---Capstone-Customer-Segmentation-Profitability-Forecasting-Retail-Marketing/README.md

 ---
 ## Data Preprocessing Present:
 - Extracted a 30,000-record sample using simple random, systematic, and stratified sampling to ensure computational efficiency.
-- Validated sample representativeness with Anderson-Darling and Chi-square tests, achieving p-values > 0.05.
+- Validated sample representativeness with Anderson-Darling and Chi-square tests.
 - Conducted EDA using ydata-profiling to confirm no missing values, identify outliers, and guide feature engineering.

 ---